Jan 16, 2022

 Inner-Workings

 Simplex, the namesake of the noise, refers to the shape in a given number of dimensions with the lowest possible number of vertices.
 In 2D it’s a triangle, in 3D it’s a tetrahedron (or triangular pyramid), and in general it has just one more vertex than the number of dimensions.
 These noises are characterized by their use of grid schemes based on these rather than squares or cubes.
 Grids like this provide more basis directions, decouple themselves from the coordinate axes, reduce the maximum possible misalignment of any given observation angle, and generally pack the vertices together more tightly.
-This enables them to better align to the principles founding noise generation, and attunes them better to what we use them for.
+This adheres them more tightly to the principles founding noise generation, and attunes them better to what we use them for.

 Do I need to understand all that?